 8. Logo creation

 If your branding could use a makeover, check out logobee.
-Its free web-based platform, Logo-Maker, has hundreds of templates that you can customize with your brand name, colors and slogans.
+Its free web-based platform, Logo-Maker, has hundreds of templates you can customize with your brand name, colors and slogans.

 How do they make money?
 If you want your logo in vector format (which is good for print, posters, billboards and large-scale or high-quality graphics), the download will cost you $39.

-You can download a PNG file for free, as long as you agree to terms and conditions, which includes a line that says you don’t have exclusive rights to your design — which makes sense.
+You can download a PNG file for free, as long as you agree to the terms and conditions, which include a line that says you don’t have exclusive rights to your design — which makes sense.
 They’re giving you free graphics, which means they’re giving them to everyone else.
 In a pinch, though, it works.

 9. Social media content